Machine Learning and Perception Lab, Georgia Tech

 I am a Computer Science PhD student at Georgia Tech, advised by Prof. Dhruv Batra, and working closely with Prof. Devi Parikh.
 My research focuses on deep learning and its applications in building agents that can see (computer vision), think (reasoning/interpretability), talk (language modeling) and act (reinforcement learning).
 My CV is available here.

-I spent summer 2017 as a research intern at Facebook AI Research where I worked on developing embodied agents capable of navigating and answering questions in virtual environments.
+I spent summer 2017 at Facebook AI Research (FAIR, Menlo Park), working with Georgia Gkioxari, Devi Parikh and Dhruv Batra on training embodied agents capable of navigating and answering questions in House3D virtual environments (see embodiedqa.org for more details).

 I graduated from Indian Institute of Technology Roorkee in 2015.
 During my undergrad years, I’ve been selected twice for Google Summer of Code (2013 and 2014), won several hackathons and security contests (Yahoo!
 HackU!, Microsoft Code.Fun.Do., Deloitte CCTC 2013 and 2014), and been an active member of SDSLabs.